I am so excited to announce that I am featured on the front page of the Food section of the Boston Globe today (!).

 I like this recipe because it's super easy, tasty, and came from Taiwanese moms in America who wrote the book Homestyle Cooking of Taiwan, my favorite source for Taiwanese recipes (updated version of the book available here).

-Mix together potato starch with water.
-The ratio is essentially 1/2 cup potato starch for every 1 cup of water and 2 eggs.
+Mix together sweet potato starch with water.
+The ratio is essentially ½ cup sweet potato starch for every 1 cup of water and 2 eggs.
 Multiply according to how many pancakes/omelets you want to make (rule of thumb: approximately one egg per omelet).
 Add salt, white pepper, and optionally garlic powder.

 Because Taiwanese oysters tend to be much smaller than U.S. oysters, this recipe works better with smaller oyster pieces.
 If your oysters are too big, cut them into bite-sized pieces, about 1 to 1.5 inches wide.